Jones Fracture Healing Time

 Jones Fracture Treatment:

-Jones fracture healing time is slower with casting.
+- Jones fracture healing time can be slower without surgery.

 If the fifth metatarsal base is not significantly displaced, it can be healed with casting.
 This is preferable for people who are older and have any medical history.
 This is how most people will be treated.